Kartikaggarwal98/Reddit_Flair_Detection/readme.md

 The details about the data collection can be found in [get_data.ipynb](https://github.com/Kartikaggarwal98/Reddit_Flair_Detection/get_data.ipynb).
 The following attributes for each post were taken: *title, score, id, body, author, flair, url, number of comments, creation date and top 10 comments*.
 Further the data was saved in a csv file using pandas library.

+After collecting the data, Exploratory Data Analysis (EDA) was done in  order to obtain a clear understanding about the data.
+The complete analysis has been shown in [EDA_cleaned.ipynb]((https://github.com/Kartikaggarwal98/Reddit_Flair_Detection/notebooks/EDA_cleaned.ipynb)).

 # Performance

 The performance on all the models was measured using weighted f1 metric as accuracy can be a misleading metric in unbalanced datasets.
 All models were trained using 3 types of text features: